MaurangeLab/sm-FISH_analysis_pipeline/README.md

 detect on), seg if you want segmentation, detect if you want detection of the spots.
 - Put the image(s) in the Repertoire folder
 - Make sure your path and indicated channels are right (see below), the first two letters of your images are indicated.
+- IF YOU USE MODE_ALL_FILES, make sure you put your pc sleep mode parameter to at least 4h.
+If it goes in sleep mode, analysis will be stopped.
 - Run Main-Epyseg

 How to indicate your path properly ?